-- a) Issues related to professionalism code of professional ethics for Teachers; changed role of the teacher in the new millennium learning facilitator and diagnostician - b) Issues related to teacher motivation, working condition both in urban and rural areas, job satisfaction, issues related to teacher's role performance and role perception, role ambiguity role over load, role stress and strain - c) Accountability of teachers.
-Role of teacher organizations and unions in the development and improvement of quality education at the secondary school level.
+- a) Issues related to professionalism code of professional ethics for Teachers; changed role of the teacher in the new millennium learning facilitator and diagnostician - b) Issues related to teacher motivation, working condition both in urban and rural areas, job satisfaction, issues related to teacher's role performance and role perception, role ambiguity role over load, role stress and strain

-- Preparing status report on secondary education in a chosen block/district with reference to access, enrolment and dropout. - Visits to different types of secondary schools and preparation of school profiles. - Visit to alternative education centers at secondary level and preparation of a report.
+- Preparing status report on secondary education in a chosen block/district with reference to access, enrolment and dropout. - Visits to different types of secondary schools and preparation of school profiles. - Visit to alternative education centres at secondary level and preparation of a report.

-- 1. Chopra, R.K.(1993) Status of Teachers in India, NCERT, New Delhi. - 2.
+- 1. Chopra, R.K.
+(1993) Status of Teachers in India, NCERT, New Delhi. - 2.
 Govt. of India (1953) Report of Secondary Education Commission, New Delhi. - 3.
 Govt. of India (1966) Indian Education Commission (1964-66) Report.
 New Delhi. - 4.
-Govt. of India (1986/1992) National Policy of Education, 1992, Modification and their POA's MHRD, Deptt. of Education. - 5.
+Govt. of India (1986/1992) National Policy of Education, 1992, Modification and their POA's MHRD, Department of Education. - 5.
 Kundu, C.L.
 (Ed) (1984) Indian year Book on Teacher Education, Sterling Publishers Pvt.
 Ltd., New Delhi. - Malhotra, P.L.
 (1986) School Education in India: Present status and Future Needs, NCERT, New Delhi. - 7.
 NCERT (1997) Code of Professional Ethics for Teachers. - 8.
 NCTE (1998) Competency Based and Commitment Oriented Teacher Education for Quality School Education, Pre-service and in-service programme, New Delhi. - 9.
 NCTE (1998) Policy Perspectives in Teacher Education, New Delhi Peters, R.S.
-(1971) Ethics and Education, George Allen Unwin Ltd. London. - 10.
-Singh, R.P.
-(Ed) Teacher Training in India-Looking Ahead Federation of Management & Educational Institutions, New Delhi.
+(1971) Ethics and Education, George Allen Unwin Ltd. London.

-(PART - I) FOUNDATION PAPERS EDL-476: GENDER SCHOOL AND SOCIETY
+(PART-1) FOUNDATIONS PAPERS EDL - 476 GENDER SCHOOL AND SOCIETY